zey-2/Data-Science-Career-Archetype/README.md

 Welcome!
 Discover which data science role matches your natural work style and preferences.

+Thanks to my NTU Data Science & AI instructor Alvin Chua for creating this quiz to identify the roles that are suitable for our profile.
+This quiz is created based on Holland's RIASEC profiling and customized for data science roles.

+Learn more about RIASEC: [Finding the Right Career with the ABCs of RIASEC](https://www.myskillsfuture.gov.sg/content/portal/en/career-resources/career-resources/education-career-personal-development/finding-the-right-career-with-the-abcs-of-riasec.html)

 ## 🚀 **Start Here!**

 **👉 Take the Quiz:**